kristingreenslit/pivot-table/README.md

 1. Check that Node and NPM are installed.
 Run `node -v` and then `npm -v` from the command line (Windows) or Terminal app (Mac).
 If a version number does not print to the console, follow [Mac](http://blog.teamtreehouse.com/install-node-js-npm-mac) or [Windows](http://blog.teamtreehouse.com/install-node-js-npm-windows) installation instructions.

-2. Open the ZIP file, install dependencies, then navigate to the project's root directory to start the development server (from the command line or Terminal app).
+2. Clone the repository, install dependencies, then start the development server (from the command line or Terminal app).
+For those not familiar with Git, download the ZIP file (instead of cloning the repository) and skip the first line in the instruction block below.
 Commands are as follows:

   ```
     > cd pivot-table
     > npm install
     > npm start
   ```

-_Access to the private Github repository used for this challenge is available upon request_

 3. Follow terminal instructions the view the app locally in your browser of choice (the message "Compiled successfully!" should appear along with instructions to view the app at http://localhost:3000).
 This app was optimized for Chrome, Safari and Firefox only.
 Note: Running `npm start` and entering the keyboard shortcut `CTRL + C` from the project's root directory will start and stop the server.